-Co-creation Outreach Initiatives - NIHU Knowledge Co-creation Projects
+Co-creation Outreach - NIHU Knowledge Co-creation Projects

-In collaboration with NIHU’s institutes and research institutes such as universities, these projects aim to visualize cutting-edge research on human culture through museums and exhibitions as well as build a research promotion model that enhances research through co-creation with academia and society.
+In collaboration with the NIHU’s institutes and research institutes such as universities, these projects aim to visualize cutting-edge research on human culture through museums and exhibitions as well as build a research promotion model that enhances research through co-creation with academia and society.
 Moreover, they will promote social co-creation together with NIHU symposiums and other public outreach projects.

 NIHU Interactive Museums

-A “circulation of knowledge” between universities, other research institutions, and society will be created by using digital technology to prepare materials and data owned by NIHU’s institutions, visualize them through museums and various exhibitions, and share and publish research processes and results by various methods and in various places.
+A “circulation of knowledge” between universities, other research institutions, and society will be created by using digital technology to prepare materials and data owned by NIHU’s institutes, visualize them through museums and various exhibitions, and share and publish research processes and results by various methods and in various places.
 In this way, the aim is to build a model for promoting open humanities research through co-creation with various people in Japan and overseas.
 Moreover, joint research will be conducted to solve communication challenges, such as visual and auditory difficulties, and, based on the results, to develop exhibition methods that support diversity.

 Liberal Arts Communicator